 Why Fit Small Business Offers the Women-owned Business Grant

 At Fit Small Business we pride ourselves on providing information, analysis, and resources to help small businesses succeed.
-Having bootstrapped a multiple small business, Fit Small Business co-founders, David Waring and Marc Prosser understand the impact that even a modest investment can make on the trajectory of a new venture.
+Having bootstrapped a small business, Fit Small Business co-founders, David Waring and Marc Prosser understand the impact that even a modest investment can make on the trajectory of a new venture.

 In fact, David and Marc launched Fit Small Business in 2013 with an initial investment of around $5,000 but have since grown into a profitable company that employs over 150 people globally.
 The Fit Small Business Grant for Women-owned Startups is a way for us to give another emerging business the opportunity to thrive.

-A 2019 report issued by Guidant Financial and LendingClub found that female entrepreneurs’ greatest challenge is the lack of capital and cash flow available to their business.
+A 2019 report issued by Guidant Financial and LendingClub found that female entrepreneurs’ greatest challenge is the lack of startup capital and cash flow available to their business.
 The study also reveals the top five funding methods for women-owned businesses are personal cash, money from friends and family, rollover for business startups (ROBS), lines of credit, and unsecured loans.

 Our intent at Fit Small Business is to help other small businesses grow and prosper, providing them with resources not readily available when David and Marc were navigating the formation of their new business.
 The purpose of this small business grant is to assist one deserving business, owned by a female entrepreneur, with the capital needed to make its startup successful.